-the associated rights and protections regarding those documents and ESI, should be borne or exercised by the party to the litigation-rather than the non-party.
 Therefore, the request for documents and ESI should be made pursuant to Rule 34, not Rule 45, and directed to the party to the litigation in the first instance.

-In other words, although this non-party has actual possession or custody of the requested ESI and documents, the party that controls the ESI and documents should be responsible for responding to the request, which may include coordination with the non-party.
-This non-party should be protected from responding to a subpoena where the primary rights and obligations associated with the requested documents and ESI lie with the party to the litigation.
-Arguments that the party does not have the ability to obtain the documents and ESI in the custody of a non-party may be tenuous, as the party-by definition-has a legal right to obtain its own documents and ESI, though lack of cooperation by the non-party may appropriately be considered for purposes of awarding relief.
-This is distinguishable from the context described below, where a party to the litigation does not have control of the requested documents or ESI, and the only mechanism for obtaining the documents or ESI is from the non-party by way of a subpoena.
+In other words, although the custodial non-party has actual possession or custody of the requested ESI and documents, the party that controls the ESI and documents should be responsible for responding to the request, which may include coordination with the custodial non-party.
+This custodial non-party should be protected from responding to a subpoena where the primary rights and obligations associated with the requested documents and ESI lie with the party to the litigation.
+Arguments that the party does not have the ability to obtain the documents and ESI in the custody of a custodial non-party may be tenuous, as the party-by definition-has a legal right to obtain its own documents and ESI.
+Where there is a lack